salilab/imp/doc/manual/installation.md

-  (the `master` branch tracks the most recent stable release; alternatively you can use `develop` to get the most recent code, but please check out the [nightly builds results page](http://integrativemodeling.org/nightly/results/) to see if the code is currently stable enough for your purposes)
+  (the `master` branch tracks the most recent stable release; alternatively you can use `develop` to get the most recent code, but please check out the [nightly builds results page](http://integrativemodeling.org/nightly/results/) to see if the code is currently stable enough for your purposes).

 ## Compilation {#installation_compilation}